Goals

 1 project - 3 work streams

 WS1.
-Measuring the interplay of social sanctioning and cognition in the lab
+Measuring the interplay of social sanctioning and cognition in the lab (Scientific coordinator: Ennio Bilancini)

 We run incentivized laboratory experiments where experimental subjects have to choose between a prosocial and selfish behavior, aimed at identifying how cognition and social sanctioning jointly affect prosocial behavior.